capac/crm_app/README.rst

 Issues
 ======

+* Sent emails deleted remotely aren't removed locally.
 * Querying of tenant information by property identification still hasn't been implemented.

-* The program first connects to the user's Microsoft Outlook/Exchange/Office 365 account to retrieve the sent emails, and so requires an internet connection to work.
-The program will fail if there is no internet connection, even though previous queries are saved locally to the database.
+* The program first connects to the user's Microsoft Outlook/Exchange/Office 365 account to retrieve the sent emails, and so an internet connection is required for the program to work.

-* Emails already present aren't updated, however sent emails deleted remotely aren't removed locally.

 TODO
 ====